-Early Childhood Interprofessional Program (ECD)
+Early Childhood Interprofessional Program (ECD) (Birth-Third Grade).

-(Birth-Third Grade).
 The early childhood program has a core focus on interprofessional education that includes cross-training.
-Students work with members of other disciplines and collaborate between and across community programs and university departmental structures to promote a broad-based professional preparation.
+Students work with members of other disciplines and collaborate between and across community programs and university departmental structures to promote broad-based professional preparation.
 Students participate in schools and community agencies that also operate cross-professionally.
 The early childhood faculty and its community partners work from a child-sensitive, or constructivist approach that emphasizes constructivist theory, multiple points of view, emergent learning, and a developmental, integrative approach to classroom practice.
 The program includes course work for a provisional English as a second language endorsement, and is a K-8 certification program.
+For course requirements, see "Course Requirements," page 196.

-Elementary Education Partnership Program (EED).
-Students in the Elementary Education Partnership Program work in three different elementary schools, one each semester, before their student teaching.
+Elementary Education Partnership Program.
+Students in the Elementary Education Partnership Program (EEPP) work in three different elementary schools, one each semester, before their student teaching.
 Each semester, or block, includes methods courses that are taught on an elementary school campus through an internship of six hours each week.
 Students become an integral part of the life of the elementary school, and assignments link the classroom observations and experiences to the content of the methods courses.
 Faculty from each of the school sites coordinate assignments and activities to ensure a wide range of learning experiences; some assignments are continued across semesters.
 Optional course content is in place to qualify all students in this program for a provisional English as a second language endorsement.
+A fast track option is available, but it is a highly competitive process.
+Consult with an academic advisor in the Office of Student Services for application deadlines and criteria.
+For course requirements, see "Course Requirements," page 196.